BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 12 week ultrasound

 Itching to find out if it’s a boy or a girl?
-We hate to be the bearers of bad news, but on a 12 weeks pregnant ultrasound, the sex isn’t usually revealed.
-Between 12 and 13 weeks is the very earliest a boy or girl could possibly be seen on an ultrasound, and the anatomy is still difficult to make out with any certainty.
+We hate to be the bearers of bad news, but on a 12 weeks pregnant ultrasound, baby’s sex isn’t usually revealed.
+Between 12 and 13 weeks is the very earliest genitals could possibly be identified on an ultrasound, and the anatomy is still difficult to make out with any certainty.
 Your OB or technician is much more likely to be able to see baby’s sex at the mid-pregnancy anatomy scan, which will happen around week 20.
 However, if you received DNA blood testing for chromosomal disorders, you may find out baby’s sex when you get those results—if you want to know, that is!

 Around week 12, you might want to know more about baby’s health, so you may have genetic testing done to determine the risk of birth defects or other problems.
 This can be a little scary—and confusing—so be sure to ask your OB plenty of questions, and know that it’s much more likely that baby is a-okay than anything else.